harbridge-c/gmlift/README.md

 - `gmlift-Id`: Gmail's unique message identifier
 - `gmlift-LabelIds`: List of Gmail labels associated with the message
+- `gmlift-LabelNames`: Human-readable names for each label ID
 - `gmlift-ThreadId`: Gmail's thread identifier
 - `gmlift-Snippet`: Gmail's message snippet (truncated preview of the message content)
 - `gmlift-SizeEstimate`: Estimated size of the message in bytes